clinical-meteor/cookbook/cookbook/pages.alerts.md

 });
 ````

 And that's all there is to it!
 Super simple, right?
+You can now set the ``alertLevel`` and ``alertMessage`` session variables anywhere in your codebase, and your application will reactively show alerts and error messages!  :)